M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 These utilities, when used together, can paint a comprehensive picture of the target's network setup.

-When examining DNS records, there are various tools available that can assist, such as SecurityTrails, DNSDumpster, and even VirusTotal.
+When examining DNS records, there are various tools available that can assist:

+- **SecurityTrails** offers a comprehensive platform for accessing historical DNS data, domain and IP lookups, and extensive API capabilities, allowing for detailed and in-depth analysis.
+- **DNSDumpster** is a valuable resource for DNS reconnaissance, enabling users to identify all subdomains and associated IP addresses of a target domain.
+It provides a clear picture of the domain's DNS configuration and potential vulnerabilities.
+- **VirusTotal**, while primarily known for its malware analysis capabilities, also includes features for examining DNS records and related domain information.
+By submitting a domain to VirusTotal, users can gain insights into its DNS history, associated IP addresses, and any potential security threats linked to the domain.

 # Ethical and Legal Considerations